SAP/sap-iot-sdk-nodejs/README.md

 const clientTestTenant = new LeonardoIoT('test-tenant');
 ```

-## Known Issues
-Please make use of the well known Github Issues functionality to check existing and report new issues related to the SAP IoT SDK.
+## Contribute to this project
+Please check our [Contribution Guidelines](https://github.com/SAP/sap-iot-sdk-nodejs/blob/main/CONTRIBUTING.md).
+Your input and support is welcome!

+## How to obtain support
+Please follow our [Contribution Guidelines](https://github.com/SAP/sap-iot-sdk-nodejs/blob/main/CONTRIBUTING.md) on how to report an issue.

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.

 This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](LICENSE).
+2 except as noted otherwise in the [LICENSE file](LICENSES/LICENSE).